socieboy/jupiter/README.md

 - manage_users
   - This role is assigned to the Administrator user to manage the CRUD of Users.

 ### Permissions
+The dashboard permisison is assigned to the dashboard role.
+- dashboard

+Those permisison are assigned to the super_admin.
 - read_permissions
 - create_permissions
 - update_permissions
 - delete_permissions

-  - Those permisison are assigned to the super_admin .
+Those permission are assigned to the role manage_roles and super_admin.
 - read_roles
 - create_roles
 - update_roles
 - delete_roles

-  - Those permission are assigned to the role manage_roles and super_admin.
+Those permission are assigned to the role manage_users and super_admin.
 - read_users
 - create_users
 - update_users
 - delete_users

-  - Those permission are assigned to the role manage_users and super_admin.

 If you want to create your own permissions there is a PermissionTableSeeder class on the database\seeds\ folder.
 Define a permission to upload a photo.
 ```
  Permission::create([